What is the “Severe Injury Threshold” in Florida?

 Accident and Injury Law Firm in Fort Lauderdale, Florida

-As seasoned advocates for justice in Fort Lauderdale and Hialeah, Florida, Schilling & Silvers Property and Accident Attorneys bring a wealth of experience and unwavering commitment to those seeking redress after personal injuries.
+As seasoned advocates for justice in Fort Lauderdale and Hialeah, Florida, Schilling & Silvers Personal Injury & Car Accident Lawyers bring a wealth of experience and unwavering commitment to those seeking redress after personal injuries.
 With a deep understanding of the intricacies of Florida law, they stand as stalwart defenders, offering compassionate support and legal expertise.

 Guided by a dedication to ensuring fair compensation for their clients, the firm embody a legacy of standing up for the injured and making a meaningful impact in the pursuit of justice.
 In times of vulnerability, their expertise becomes a beacon of hope, navigating the legal landscape and championing the rights of those who have suffered.